VladimirZelenokor1/CodeBasics-SQL/README.md

 This repository contains solutions to exercises from "SQL Beginner to Advanced For Data Professionals" course by CodeBasics.

-Tasks simulate real-time organizational experience and at the same time course gave me an ultimate learning experience.
+The tasks simulate real-life organizational business problems, and the course provided me with a valuable learning experience.

 Course Curriculum: